DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 {{% note %}}
 Hunger takes a different approach to extension, with a soundscape that barely expands the frame.
 Telling the story of Bobby Sands’ fatal hunger strike in the Maze Prison in Northern Ireland, designer Paul Davies avoids the typical background of off- screen shouts and cell-door slams, instead focusing on the claustrophobia of the cell itself.
 This works to bring us into the character’s singular, extremely determined perspective, as we come to terms with the profound price he is willing to pay.

+The sound design in Steve McQueen's 2008 film Hunger is used to great effect to create a sense of claustrophobia and tension.
+The film tells the story of Bobby Sands (Michael Fassbender), a member of the Irish Republican Army who went on a hunger strike while imprisoned in Maze Prison in Northern Ireland.

+The film is shot in a very confined space, and the sound design reflects this.
+The sound of the prison walls is constantly present, and it serves as a reminder of the characters' confinement.
+The sound of the other prisoners can also be heard, but it is muffled and distant, which creates a sense of isolation.

+The film also uses silence to great effect.
+There are many scenes where there is no dialogue or sound effects, and this silence serves to highlight the characters' loneliness and despair.

+Here are some specific examples of how the sound design in Hunger emphasizes the claustrophobia of the prison:

+* In the opening scene of the film, the viewer can hear the sound of the prison walls echoing.
+This creates a sense of confinement and claustrophobia.
+* In the scene where Sands is being force-fed, the viewer can hear the sound of the feeding tube going down his throat.
+This is a visceral and disturbing sound, and it emphasizes the brutality of the force-feeding process.
+* In the scene where Sands is dying, the viewer can hear the sound of his breathing becoming increasingly labored.
+This is a heartbreaking sound, and it emphasizes the suffering that Sands is going through.

+The sound design in Hunger is one of the many things that makes the film so powerful and disturbing.
+It helps to create a sense of claustrophobia and tension, and it emphasizes the brutality and inhumanity of the prison system.
 {{%/ note %}}

 ---